LaxmanZ/LaxmanZ/README.md

-# Hi there, I'm [Laxman Bhajantri](https://github.com/LaxmanZ)👋 ,I'm a passionate software developer with a love for creating web and mobile applications.
-My journey in the world of programming started when I wrote my first "Hello World" program in C++, and I've been coding ever since. and I have developed so many real-world projects.
+# Hi there,
+I'm [Laxman Bhajantri](https://github.com/LaxmanZ)👋 ,I'm a passionate software developer with a love for creating web and mobile applications.
+I've been coding ever since. and I have developed so many real-world projects.

 - 🌱 I'm currently learning new technologies and improving my coding skills.